suchipi/safety-match/README.md

 // Etc
 ```

-If you are using TypeScript, you can even give the member type the same name as the `TaggedUnion` variable:
+You can even give the member type the same name as the `TaggedUnion` variable:

 ```ts
 const LoadState = makeTaggedUnion({